spraakbanken/mink-backend/docs/developers-guide.md

 For any operation involving resources, Mink consults SB Auth to verify that the authenticated user has the required permissions for the requested action.

+### Access levels

+Mink defines three resource access levels, as supported by SB Auth:

+- `READ`: View the resource (read config, sources, and exports).
+- `WRITE`: Upload config and sources, and run jobs.
+- `ADMIN`: Delete the resource or share it with other users (sharing is not available via the API).

 ## Key Concepts

 The following sections describe some important concepts and components of the Mink backend.
 These concepts are essential